C4ptainCrunch/thesis/source/index.rst

 .. math::
   \overline{v} = \min_{s_{1} \in S_{1}} \max_{s_{0} \in S_{0}} u(s_{0},s_{1}).

-Player 1 can guarantee that he will pay no more than :math:`\overline{v}`.
+Player 1 can guarantee that they will pay no more than :math:`\overline{v}`.
 A strategy of Player 1 that guarantees :math:`\overline{v}` is called a minimax strategy.
 The maximin strategy of player 0 and the minimax strategy of player 1 are called *optimal strategies*.
 Since we consider zero-sum games, a payment made by player 1 is a gain for player 0 and player 0 is guaranteed to receive no more than :math:`\overline{v}` (if player 1 plays his minimax strategy).
 Hence, if  players 0 and 1 respectively play their maximin and minimax strategies, the gain of player 0 is at least :math:`\underline{v}` and at most :math:`\overline{v}`.
 It follows that :math:`\underline{v} \leq \overline{v}`.

 If :math:`\underline{v} = \overline{v}`, then we say *the game has a value* and :math:`\underline{v}=\overline{v}` is called the *value of the game*,  simply denoted by :math:`v`.
 The value of the game represents the gain of player 0 (or the loss of player 1).
 Any of the  maximin and minimax strategies of players 0 and 1 respectively are then called *optimal strategies*.